Hashimoto's thyroiditis is a common cause of hypothyroidism that is often misdiagnosed as depression or other mental health conditions.

-Standard thyroid hormone lab tests such as the TSH, Free T4, Free T3 and Reverse T3 can diagnose hypothyroidism or hyperthyroidism.
-But to get a clear picture of a potential autoimmune thyroid disease, you must check for increased antibodies that are specific to thyroid proteins.
-These include thyroid peroxidase (TPO) and antithyroglobulin.
-But it’s important to know that these antibodies can be at normal levels and a patient still have hashimoto’s disease.
-It can also be useful to check levels of thyroid stimulating immunoglobulin (TSI), which can be seen in grave’s disease, another autoimmune thyroid disorder.
+Thyroid hormone lab tests such as the TSH, Free T4, Free T3 and Reverse T3 can diagnose hypothyroidism or hyperthyroidism, but to get a clear picture of a potential autoimmune thyroid disease, you must check for increased antibodies that are specific to thyroid proteins.
+These include thyroid peroxidase (TPO) and antithyroglobulin; however, it’s important to know that these antibodies can be at normal levels and a patient still have hashimoto’s disease.
+It can also be useful to check levels of thyroid stimulating immunoglobulin (TSI), which can be seen in Graves’ disease, another autoimmune thyroid disorder.

-Treatment of any chronic bacterial or viral infections can also be important in managing autoimmune thyroid disease.
-Often, these infections can cause immune system dysfunction, and treatment can result in reversal of hashimoto’s disease.
+- Treatment of any chronic bacterial or viral infections can also be important in managing autoimmune thyroid disease.
+Often, these infections can initiate the immune system dysfunction

-Strengthening the immune system can make a very positive difference in autoimmune disorders like hashimoto’s disease.
-Strengthening the immune system with immune boosters, such as low-dose Naltrexone and gamma-globulin, can help balance immune system activity and reduce attacks.
-Treatment of leaky gut can also be beneficial, as can taking supplements known to decrease inflammation, including turmeric, quercetin and bromelain.
+- Regulating the immune system can make a very positive difference in autoimmune disorders like Hashimoto’s.
+Medications including low-dose Naltrexone and gamma-globulin, can help balance immune system activity and reduce attacks.

-The violent swings of hashimoto’s disease can be very frightening, not only for the patient who has the autoimmune disease, but also for friends and family who watch their loved one struggling.
-But with proper diagnosis and treatment, the stormy seas of hashimoto’s disease can soon become calm waters.
+The violent swings of Hashimoto’s disease can be very frightening, not only for the patient who has the autoimmune disease, but also for friends and family who watch their loved one struggling, but with proper diagnosis and treatment, the symptoms of Hashimoto’s can be resolved.